romeobwiii/romeobwiii/README.md

 You’ve just entered a **mythic digital playground** where bots have feelings, layouts tell stories, and every click opens a new adventure.

 Whether you're a curious kid, a future coder, or a dreamer with big ideas — **Mulax Prime** is here to show you that technology can be magical, emotional, and full of legacy.

+We are proud to announce that our new business name is **MULAA COMPANY**.
+Although the name has evolved, we are still in the **same mission flow** — building mythic systems, cinematic designs, and AI monuments that empower the nation and inspire the world.

+The fire remains.
+The legacy continues.
+The mission is unchanged.

 ---